lbrenman/open-webui-codespace/README.md

    ```
 4. Open forwarded **port 3000**, create an admin account, and start chatting

+Open WebUI streams by default.
+You can turn it off per-conversation in the UI:

+Click the ⚙️ icon in the chat input area → toggle Stream Response off

+Or globally in Admin Panel → Settings → Interface → Stream Response.

+If your current Fusion API doesn't support streaming yet, the easiest fix is to just ignore the stream flag and always return a regular JSON response — Open WebUI will still work, it just won't show the typewriter effect.

 ---

 ### With Ollama (local models, 4-core/16GB+ machine)